 - Kindness: This is about the words and tone of voice we use with ourselves.
 When we are in difficulties, instead of judging ourselves, being understanding and kind.
 We soothe and reassure ourselves just as we might soothe or support a dear friend in trouble.

 Self-compassion does not come naturally, but the good news is that it can be learned like any other skill.
 You just need to practice it regularly.
 It may feel a bit awkward at first, but with practice it will feel more and more natural.

 The first thing you need to learn when a difficulty is arising, is to pause, then turn towards the pain and acknowledge it ("This is really difficult right now."), realizing that difficulty and pain are a part of life (f.ex.
 "I am not alone.
 Other people experience the same stress/pain/struggle."), and finally ask yourself: "How can I comfort and care for myself in this moment?".
 You may want to say something like "May I be strong.", "May I be patient with myself.", or "May I accept myself the way I am."
 Let these kind words sink in and stay with them for several breaths.

-You can also practice a meditation to strengthen your self-compassion.
-Try doing this beautiful loving kindness meditation.
+You can also practice a longer meditation to strengthen your self-compassion, for example with this loving kindness meditation.